- Formula: CmF3

 - curium fluoride

-What follows is the calculated isotope pattern for the CmF3 unit with the most intense ion set to 100%.
+The chart below shows the calculated isotope pattern for the formula CmF3 with the most intense ion set to 100%.

 The data on these compounds pages are assembled and adapted from the primary literature and several other sources including the following.